 Wash and soak the rice for 20 mins.
 In the rice cooker, place the plate and add the drained rice, water, and salt.
 Press the cooker to the cooking Mode.
 This should be done when the chicken is almost half done.

-Chop the onions as julienne and deep fry to get roasted onions.
+Chop the onions as julienne and deep fry for roasted onions.
 Keep it aside.

 Heat a kadai with oil and ghee mixture.
 Add the green chilies and saute well.
 Add half of the mint leaves, coriander leaves and saute well.